 Hygiene is also a big part our processes regarding the production of mushroom casing soil.
-For instance, all entrances to our casing soil materials are equiped with foot baths with disinfectants.
-In addition we also make sure to properly clean every single truck that carries mushroom casing soil between deliveries.
+For instance, all entrances to our casing soil materials are equipped with foot baths with disinfectants.
+In addition, we also make sure to properly clean every single truck that carries mushroom casing soil between deliveries.

 Make sure to handle the casing soil in a hygienic manner

 Once the casing soil is delivered to the growers, they have to take care of hygiene themselves.
 Next to the hygienic storage described in this article, it’s also important to focus on hygiene during the pre-wetting of the casing soil.
 Always make sure to properly rinse closed big bags, work in disinfected environments and use clean equipment.

 We always tell our customers it is highly important to store casing soil in a sheltered environment.
 This is necessary to keep the high quality of the casing soil intact up to the point of taking it into use.
 We understand that sometimes it can be challenging to ensure good storage.
 In the following paragraphs, we focus on the risks of inadequate storage to make you understand why making the extra effort to securely store your casing soil pays off!

 Casing soil should be stored in a place where it can’t be affected by influences from outside.
 Let’s see how the weather could actually damage your casing soil.